After waiting for my mid-2012 MacBook Pro to update for two days and nights, it’s finally on the latest macOS — 10.13 High Sierra!

 Then, check if your web browser is up to date.
 Take Firefox for instance — click on “About Firefox” and Mozilla will auto-check whether Firefox is up to date.
 Same with Chrome and Safari.

 Also, remove unnecessary third-party extensions.
 For example, on Safari, go to Preferences > Extensions.
 Here you’ll see the plugins you’ve installed.
 Uninstall or disable those you don’t need.
-In general, the fewer extensions enabled, the smoother your browsing experience would be.
+In general, the fewer extensions enabled, the smoother your browsing experience will be.

 How to Improve Mac Performance with High Sierra